History of Ontario: Confederation and the late-19th century

 A political stalemate between the French- and English-speaking legislators, as well as fear of aggression from the United States during the American Civil War, led the political elite to hold a series of conferences in the 1860s to effect a broader federal union of all British North American colonies.
-The British North America Act took effect on July 1, 1867, establishing the Dominion of Canada, initially with four provinces: Nova Scotia, New Brunswick, Quebec, and Ontario.
+The British North America Act (BNA Act) took effect on July 1, 1867, establishing the Dominion of Canada, initially with four provinces: Nova Scotia, New Brunswick, Quebec, and Ontario.
 The Province of Canada was divided at this point into Ontario and Quebec so that each major European linguistic group would have its own province.

 Both Quebec and Ontario were required by section 93 of the BNA Act to safeguard existing educational rights and privileges of the relative Protestant and Catholic minorities.
 Thus, separate Catholic schools and school boards were permitted in Ontario.
 However, neither province had a constitutional requirement to protect its French- or English-speaking minority.
 Toronto was formally established as Ontario's provincial capital at this time.

 Once constituted as a province, Ontario proceeded to assert its economic and legislative power.
 In 1872, the Liberal Party leader Oliver Mowat became premier, and remained as premier until 1896, despite Conservative control in Ottawa.
 Mowat fought for provincial rights, weakening the power of the federal government in provincial matters, usually through well-argued appeals to the Judicial Committee of the Privy Council.
 His battles with the federal government greatly decentralized Canada, giving the provinces far more power than Prime Minister John A. Macdonald had intended.

 Mowat consolidated and expanded Ontario's educational and provincial institutions, created districts in Northern Ontario, and fought tenaciously to ensure that those parts of Northwestern Ontario not historically part of Upper Canada (the vast areas north and west of the Lake Superior-Hudson Bay watershed, known as the District of Keewatin) would become part of Ontario, a victory embodied in the Canada (Ontario Boundary) Act, 1889.
 He also presided over the emergence of the province into the economic powerhouse of Canada.
 Mowat was the creator of what is often called Empire Ontario.

 The boundary between Ontario and Manitoba became a hotly contested matter, with the federal government attempting to extend Manitoba's jurisdiction eastward to the Great Lakes, into the areas claimed by Ontario.
 In 1882 Premier Mowat threatened to pull Ontario from Confederation over the issue.
 Mowat sent police into the disputed territory to assert Ontario's claims, while Manitoba (at the behest of the national government) did the same.
 The Judicial Committee of the Privy Council in Britain, serving as Canada's highest appeal court, repeatedly issued rulings taking the side of provincial rights.
 These decisions would to some extent neutralize the power of the central government, creating a more decentralized federation.

 John Ibbitson writes that by 1914: